Stellar Bancorp (STEL)

 Our advice is to pay up for elite businesses whose advantages are tailwinds to earnings growth.
 Don’t get sucked into lower-quality businesses just because they seem like bargains.
 These mediocre businesses often never achieve a higher multiple as hoped, a phenomenon known as a “value trap”.

-Texas-based commercial bank Stellar Bancorp (NYSE:STEL) met Wall Street’s revenue expectations in Q3 CY2025, but sales fell by 2% year on year to $105.6 million.
-Its GAAP profit of $0.50 per share was in line with analysts’ consensus estimates.
+Texas-based commercial bank Stellar Bancorp (NYSE:STEL) reported revenue ahead of Wall Streets expectations in Q4 CY2025, but sales were flat year on year at $109 million.
+Its non-GAAP profit of $0.51 per share was in line with analysts’ consensus estimates.

 Company Overview